spree/spree/guides/README.md

     Orders that are in the `address` state do not have valid shipping and billing addresses assigned to them yet.

-This same style is used for attribute names and their settings, method names, event names, parameter names, and parameter settings.
+This same style is used for attribute names and their settings, method names, event names, parameter names, parameter settings, and data types.

+####Path Names####
+Path names should be set off with tick (`) marks, and should include enough of the directory structure to make it clear which file is being referenced.
+For example:

+    They are defined in `core/app/models/spree/app_configuration.rb`...

 ### JSON Responses